 An organization’s mission statement provides a direction for its routine activities and for decision-making within the organization.
 It facilitates tactical planning, and guides the employees in fulfilling close-to-medium-term goals of the organization.
 It is reflective of all aspects of a company, including its customers, employees, products/services, quality, technology, market position and survival.
 It represents the core objective of the organization.

 An effective mission statement includes the following attributes:

-- The business that the organization wants to be in (products/service, market), or the main customers (stakeholders) of the organization.
+- The business that the organization wants to be in (products, service, market etc.), or the main customers and key stakeholders of the organization.

-- The responsibilities of the organization regarding these customers
+- The current and potential responsibilities of the organization towards it customers.

 - The key objectives that facilitate the organization in attaining its mission.

 The vision statement of an organization presents an overview of the organization from a wider perspective.
 It is a statement that explains the long-term plans of the company, while stating the reason for the existence of the business.
 It specifies the future objectives and values of the company and does not change as time progresses.

 An effective visions statement has the following attributes:

 - Consistent with the values and culture of the organization

 - Expressed in a captivating and inspiring tone.